Lofy14/NoDetectFarming1.2.4/README.md

 Fixed foraging auto setspawn bugging out and not setting spawn in right place

 Fixed auto sell sometimes bugging out and crashing your game

+# I have a question, where can I ask it?

+Dm steegi#0191 for help!